-I love Christmas celebrations and the dinner on Christmas Eve is definitely my favourite part.
-It’s just such a nice occasion to come together towards the end of the year, eat good food, drink fine wine and celebrate.
+I love Christmas and Christmas dinner is my favorite part.
+It’s just such an excellent occasion to come together towards the end of the year, eat good food, drink fine wine and celebrate.
 After we moved together into our apartment here in Zurich, the boyfriend and I decided to celebrate Christmas at our home.
 Just as last year we are expecting some guests and are amidst our Christmas preparations.

-I always love to welcome my guest with a nice cocktail to get things going.
-Normally this would be a Negroni or an Americano, for those who prefer a lighter drink.
-But Christmas Eve calls for something else.
+I always love to welcome my guest with a decent cocktail to get things going.
+Usually, this would be a Negroni or an Americano for those who prefer a lighter drink.
+But a Christmas Dinner calls for something else.

-The cardamom rose gin tonic sounds like a great choice for the holidays and I am really curious what Cardamon will do to a drink.
+The cardamom rose gin tonic sounds like an excellent choice for the holidays, and I am somewhat curious what Cardamon will do to a drink.

-And then there is always Champagne!
+And then there is Champagne!
 So, if all fails, it is always a great backup plan to have a bottle of Champagne in the fridge.
-If you mix things up a little, throw in a cube of Demerara sugar and two dashes of Angostura Bitters and you have one of my favourite drinks, the Champagne Cocktail.
+If you mix things up a little, throw in a cube of Demerara sugar and two dashes of Angostura Bitters, and you have one of my favorite drinks, the Champagne Cocktail.

 It’s always nice to serve something to nibble on immediately after your guests arrive or to kick-off your celebrations.
-Also, serving a little bit of food alongside the aperitif will save your guests from getting immediately getting drunk.
-But: be careful that the taste of your appetiser fits the drinks you plan on serving!
+Also, offering a little bit of food alongside the aperitif will save your guests from getting drunk too soon.
+But: be careful that the taste of your appetizer fits the drinks you plan on serving!

 Prawn Cocktail with a Dash of Gin

-As I have mentioned in the intro, last year we served prawn cocktail as an appetiser and I’d probably do it again.
-Especially after I learned that seasoning the cocktail sauce with a few drops of The Organic Distillery’s Ginn.
+As I have mentioned in the intro, last year we served prawn cocktail as an appetizer, and I’d probably do it again.
+To make it a bit more special try seasoning the cocktail sauce with a few drops of a gin with botanicals, like The Organic Distillery’s Ginn.

 A Simple Cheese & Charcuterie Plate

-If you go with a strong and flavourful aperitif I suggest you keep it simple and present your guests with a small but decent selection of cheese and charcuterie, some olives and some crackers.
+If you go with a flavourful aperitif, I suggest you keep it simple and present your guests with a small but decent selection of cheese and charcuterie, some olives and some crackers.

 The First Course